scrasmussen/tools/README.md

 ### Debugging

 We will use `gdb`, the GNU Project debugger.
+For a consise list of commands checkout a [cheatsheet](https://darkdust.net/files/GDB%20Cheat%20Sheet.pdf)

 ```
 $ gcc -g example.c -o runMe.exe